Building codes and state laws are integral to sustainable, resilient, regenerative design and construction in Minnesota.

 What does the COTE Advocacy group do?

-- AIA Director of Advocacy Sheri Hansen and our AIA lobbyist join as well, especially if you are new to meetings like these.
+• AIA Director of Advocacy Sheri Hansen and our AIA lobbyist usually join as well, especially if you are new to meetings like these.

 How often?

-- Typically 2-3 meetings throughout the legislative session (January to May), but you can put in as much or as little time as you have available.
+• Typically 2-3 meetings during the Minnesota legislative session (January to May).
+You can put in as much or as little time as you have available.

-- There are also meetings with agency staff and some legislators during the rest of the year, to address ongoing administrative issues or prepare for the next legislative session.
+• Meetings with agency staff and some legislators sometimes occur during the rest of the year (June to December) to address ongoing administrative issues or to prepare for the next legislative session.

 What will we talk about?

-- The purpose of the meeting is often to tell a policymaker why you support (or do not support) an upcoming piece of legislation or an administrative rule or regulation.
+• The purpose of meetings with policymakers is often to tell them why you support (or do not support) an upcoming piece of legislation or an administrative rule or regulation.

-- Talking points will be prepared by AIA Minnesota staff and discussed ahead of time.
+• Talking points are prepared for you by AIA Minnesota staff and discussed ahead of time.

 What is the format?